Witchy Pretty Cure! The Movie: Wonderous! Cure Mofurun!

 Witchy Pretty Cure!
 The Movie: Wonderous!
-Cure Mofurun! (映画魔法つかいプリキュア！奇跡の変身！キュアモフルン！, Eiga Mahōtsukai Purikyua!: Kiseki no Henshin!
-Kyua Mofurun) is a 2016 Japanese animated action fantasy film based on the Pretty Cure franchise created by Izumi Todo, and its thirteenth series, Witchy Pretty Cure.
+Cure Mofurun! (映画魔法つかいプリキュア！奇跡の変身！キュアモフルン！, Eiga Mahōtsukai Purikyua!
+Kiseki no Henshin!
+Kyua Mofurun!) is a 2016 Japanese animated action fantasy film based on the Pretty Cure franchise created by Izumi Todo, and its thirteenth series, Witchy Pretty Cure.
 The film is directed by Yuta Tanaka, written by Jin Tanaka, and produced by Toei Animation.
 The film was released in Japan on October 29, 2016.
 It is a double feature including a fully CG animated short, titled Cure Miracle and Mofurun's Magic Lesson! (キュアミラクルとモフルンの魔法レッスン！, Kyua Mirakuru to Mofurun no Mahō Ressun!).

-The catchcopy of the film is "I want to be together-mofu~♥That wish causes a miracle once in a century!" (一緒にいたいモフ♥その願いが100年に一度の奇跡をおこす!, Issho ni itai mofu ♥ Sono negai ga hyakunen ni ichido no kiseki o okosu!)

 Plot

 Cure Miracle and Mofurun's Magic Lesson!

 Mirai and Mofurun have a magical lesson using the Miracle Lights, which gets out of hand as they start casting magic on each other.

-Maho Girls PreCure! the Movie: The Miraculous Transformation!
+Wonderous!
 Cure Mofurun!

-Mirai, Riko, Kotoha, and Mofurun attend a Grand Magic Festival, which takes place once every 100 years to celebrate the return of the Wishing Stone, which can grant a wish to whomever it chooses.
+Mirai, Liko, Kotoha, and Mofurun attend a Grand Magic Festival, which takes place once every 100 years to celebrate the return of the Wishing Stone, which can grant a wish to whomever it chooses.
 The stone awakens and chooses Mofurun, who has no particular wish she wants to grant for herself.
 Suddenly, the festival is attacked by an evil bear known as Dark Matter, who steals the stone and captures Mofurun, hoping to use her wish to erase all magicians.
 While trying to escape from Dark Matter, Mofurun comes across a village of bears and befriends a black bear named Kumata, who the other villagers fear for his ability to use magic.
 When Mofurun attempts to return to her friends, Kumata reveals himself to be Dark Matter and states he will not harm the girls if she stays with him.
 As Mirai tells Mofurun her wish to always be with her, Mofurun's desire to be with her in return reacts with the Wishing Stone, transforming her into Cure Mofurun.
 Noticing that Kumata's anger comes from his loneliness, Mofurun sacrifices herself to try and get through to Kumata, who realizes that what he truly wanted was a friend.
 As Dark Matter's negative energy from Kumata becomes a dark entity, cancelling out everyone's magic and spreading chaos across the magical world, Mirai remains determined not to give up.
 Spurred on by Mirai's determination, the inhabitants of the magical world, including Kumata, unite their wishes together, resurrecting Mofurun and giving the Cures the power of the Hearful Styles to defeat Dark Matter.
 As the Wishing Stone disappears, along with Mofurun's powers, Kumata manages to start making friends of his own.